Rankings, Achievements & Awards

 In today’s fast-moving, global business environment, the INSEAD Advantage becomes increasingly clear.

 Executive MBA 2018

 #3 Executive MBA in the world (Tsinghua-INSEAD EMBA)

-According to Forbes, alumni of INSEAD's class of 2012 realised a 5-year gain of US$150K, nearly double that of top two-year programmes.
+INSEAD ranks #2 in Forbes, 'The Best International One-Year MBA Programs’ in 2019.
+INSEAD alumni realised a 5-year gain of US$150K, nearly double that of top two-year programmes.

 PitchBook, the leading provider of private equity and venture capital data, once again ranks INSEAD as the #1 Business School in Europe (#4 globally) based on the number of VC-backed entrepreneurs coming out of our MBA programme.
 INSEAD also ranks #4 in the Unicorn category (top MBA programmes for producing founders of companies valued at $1 billion or more).